-The report includes statistics for the previous three completed calendar years concerning reported crimes that occurred on campus, public property within, or immediately adjacent to and accessible from the campus locations and on non-campus buildings owned or controlled by UTRGV.
+The report includes statistics for the previous three completed calendar years concerning reported crimes that occurred on campus, public property within, or immediately adjacent to and accessible from the campus locations and on noncampus buildings owned or controlled by UTRGV.

-The University Clery Compliance Manager, which reports to the Vice President for Operations Planning and Construction is responsible for preparing the report in collaboration with University Police, Office of Institutional Equity and Diversity (OIED), Office for Advocacy and Violence Prevention (OAVP), Office of Emergency Management, Office of Environmental Health Safety and Risk Management, Student Health, Student Rights and Responsibilities, Dean of Students, Office of Housing and Residence Life University Housing, Counseling Center and other university departments.
+The University Clery Compliance Manager, which reports to the Vice President for Operations Planning and Construction is responsible for preparing the report in collaboration with University Police, Office of Title IX & Equal Opportunity (OTIXEO), Office for Advocacy and Violence Prevention (OAVP), Office of Emergency Management, Office of Environmental Health Safety and Risk Management, Student Health, Student Rights and Responsibilities, Dean of Students, Office of Housing and Residence Life University Housing, Counseling Center and other university departments.
 The Clery Manager works with each entity to provide updated information on their policies and procedures, educational efforts, and programs to comply with the Clery Act.

-The Clery Manager meets regularly with the Clery Geography Sub-Committee, which consists of members from the School of Medicine, Dean of Students, Enrollment Management, Office of Real Estate, and University Police to review a list of properties for the previous calendar year in order to begin gathering crime statistics.
+The Clery Manager meets with the Clery Geography Sub-Committee, which consists of members from the School of Medicine, Dean of Students, Enrollment Management, Office of Real Estate, and University Police to review a list of properties UTRGV owns or controls for the previous calendar year.
 Once the list is finalized, the Clery Manager develops and sends out email or mail requests to all available police agencies with jurisdiction over each of our campuses and non-campus locations.
 Each letter to the police agency explains the importance of the Clery Act and requests Clery crime reports to assess for inclusion of statistics in the annual report.
+The Clery Manager works with Athletics and the Dean of Students to ensure we send out letters to law enforcement agencies that have jurisdiction over non-campus locations during short stay away trips as well.
 The University Police Department maintains a cooperative working relationship with local, county, and state law enforcement agencies.

-In addition to any law enforcement agencies, Campus Security Authorities (CSAs), individuals with significant responsibility for student and campus activities, are also required to report criminal incidents to the University Police Department contemporaneous with occurrence to insure inclusion and avoid duplication of statistics in the annual report.
+In addition to any law enforcement agencies, Campus Security Authorities (CSAs), individuals with significant responsibility for student and campus activities, are also required to report criminal incidents to the University Police Department contemporaneous with occurrence to ensure inclusion and avoid duplication of statistics in the annual report.